Jakebehler/Jakebehler/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** Built an end-to-end analytics pipeline in Python and Tableau to identify risk, optimize performance, and make data-driven decisions.
+- **Project A:** Built an end-to-end machine learning pipeline in Python and Tableau to segment high-risk banking customers and enable proactive retention strategies.
 - **Project B:** Built a regional sales performance BI solution analyzing $82.6M in gross sales and $30.8M in profit across channels, geographies, and seasons to identify where to focus and to scale back.
 - **Project C:** Built a healthcare risk and cost analysis identifying that smoking increases medical costs by 280%, segmenting patients into risk tiers to guide targeted intervention strategies.